 Equipment leases typically fall into two types of leases:

-- Lease to Own (aka $1 Buyout Lease, Dollar Buyout Lease)
+- $1 Buyout Lease (aka Dollar Buyout Lease)

-- Fair Market Value Leases (aka FMV Leases, Percentage Buyout Leases)
+- Operating Leases or Fair Market Value Leases (aka FMV Leases, Percentage Buyout Leases)

 $1 Buyout Lease

-In a lease to own arrangement, the lessee (the small business leasing the equipment) has the option to buy the equipment from the lessor (the financing company) end of the lease for a nominal sum, usually $1.00.
+In a lease to own arrangement, the lessee (the small business leasing the equipment) has the option to buy the equipment from the lessor (the financing company) at the end of the lease term, for a nominal sum.
+The sum for a $1 buyout lease is just like it sounds, $1.

 However, unlike with an equipment loan, you typically can’t pay off an equipment lease early to save interest.
 The lease is an agreement to pay a specific number of set monthly payments, not principal plus interest. so paying off a lease early means paying off the full lease contract.